Beauty: Others

 G. E. Moore explained beauty in regard to intrinsic value as "that of which the admiring contemplation is good in itself".
 This definition connects beauty to experience while managing to avoid some of the problems usually associated with subjectivist positions since it allows that things may be beautiful even if they are never experienced.

 Another subjectivist theory of beauty comes from George Santayana, who suggested that we project pleasure onto the things we call "beautiful".
-So in a process akin to a category mistake, one treats one´s subjective pleasure as an objective property of the beautiful thing.
-Other conceptions include defining beauty in terms of a loving or longing attitude towards the beautiful object or in terms of its usefulness or function.
+So in a process akin to a category mistake, one treats one's subjective pleasure as an objective property of the beautiful thing.
+Other conceptions include defining beauty in terms of a loving or longing attitude toward the beautiful object or in terms of its usefulness or function.
 In 1871, functionalist Charles Darwin explained beauty as result of accumulative sexual selection in "The Descent of Man and Selection in Relation to Sex".

 In philosophy

 Greco-Roman tradition

 The classical Greek noun that best translates to the English-language words "beauty" or "beautiful" was κάλλος, kallos, and the adjective was καλός, kalos.
-However, kalos may and is also translated as ″good″ or ″of fine quality″ and thus has a broader meaning than mere physical or material beauty.
-Similarly, kallos was used differently from the English word beauty in that it first and foremost applied to humans and bears an erotic connotation.
+This is also translated as "good" or "of fine quality" and thus has a broader meaning than mere physical or material beauty.
+Similarly, kallos was used differently from the English word beauty in that it first and foremost applied to humans and bore an erotic connotation.
 The Koine Greek word for beautiful was ὡραῖος, hōraios, an adjective etymologically coming from the word ὥρα, hōra, meaning "hour".
 In Koine Greek, beauty was thus associated with "being of one's hour".
 Thus, a ripe fruit (of its time) was considered beautiful, whereas a young woman trying to appear older or an older woman trying to appear younger would not be considered beautiful.
 In Attic Greek, hōraios had many meanings, including "youthful" and "ripe old age".
 Another classical term in use to describe beauty was pulchrum (Latin).

 Beauty for ancient thinkers existed both in form, which is the material world as it is, and as embodied in the spirit, which is the world of mental formations.
 Greek mythology mentions Helen of Troy as the most beautiful woman.
 Ancient Greek architecture is based on this view of symmetry and proportion.